tedyli/PEP8-Style-Guide-for-Python-Code/README.md

 * When implementing ordering operations with rich comparisons, it is best to implement all six operations ( \_\_eq\_\_ , \_\_ne\_\_ , \_\_lt\_\_ , \_\_le\_\_ , \_\_gt\_\_ , \_\_ge\_\_ ) rather than relying on other code to only exercise a particular comparison.

+To minimize the effort involved, the functools.total_ordering() decorator provides a tool to generate missing comparison methods.

+PEP 207 indicates that reflexivity rules are assumed by Python.
+Thus, the interpreter may swap y > x with x < y , y >= x with x <= y , and may swap the arguments of x == y and x != y .
+The sort() and min() operations are guaranteed to use the < operator and the max() function uses the > operator.
+However, it is best to implement all six operations so that confusion doesn't arise in other contexts.

 * 使用 def 语句而不用赋值语句直接绑定一个 lambda 表达式到标识符上：

 ```python
 是：